giantswarm/docs/src/content/ui-api/monitoring/index.md

 ## Limitations

-Grafana access requires an **exclusive installation** and is currently not available in shared installations, where several customer's metrics are collected using the same Prometheus instance.
+Grafana access is currently not available in shared installations, where several customer's metrics are collected using the same Prometheus instance.